akankshapawar-01/30-DAYS-OF-SQL/Day8 SQL Joins/README.md

 ## 🚀 What’s Next?
 On Day 9, I will:
-- Learn about the Advance JOINS (SELF JOIN, FULL OUTER JOIN, CROSS JOIN)
+- Learn about the Advance JOINS (SELF JOIN, CROSS JOIN and Joins with aggregates)